logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

 3. One AKS cluster
 4. Permissions to the ACR and AKS attached to a user-managed identity

-This guide on example setup with a private AKS cluster and public ACR.
+This guide provides an example setup with a private AKS cluster and public ACR.
 !!! note
 A public AKS cluster means the kubernetes API server is accessible outside the virtual network it is deployed in.
 Similarly, a public ACR is accessible through the internet.

-## User-managed identity
+## User assigned managed identity (managed identity)

 !!! note
-The managed identity is attached to the virtual machines that runs inside your subscription.
-Hence, the permissions only applies to services that runs within your subscription.
+A user assigned managed identity (managed identity) can be created at the subscription level or to a specific resource group in a subscription.
+The managed identity is attached to the virtual machines that run inside your subscription (or resource group).
+Hence, the permissions only apply to services that run within your subscription (or resource group).

-AKS and ACR integration requires some additional permissions to be attached to the managed identity used by the hopsworks cluster.
+AKS and ACR integration requires some additional permissions to be attached to the managed identity used by the Hopsworks cluster.

-To setup the managed identity, go to managed identities in the azure portal and then click add.
-Place the managed indentity in the same resource group as your are planning to create the hopsworks cluster in.
-In addition, choose a name for the managed identity, then review and create.
+To setup the managed identity, go to the resource group where you will add the managed identity - this should be the same resource group as you deploy Hopsworks in.
+In your selected resource group, click on the Access Control (IAM) menu item, and then click on add button.
+In the search dialog, enter "user assigned managed identity", and then select a name for the managed identity, review it and create it.

+### Add role assignment at subscription level

 Next go to the created managed identity in order to create role assignments.
-Go to azure role assignments and add the following roles with scope of the resource group you are planning to use:
+Go to azure role assignments and add the following roles:

 * AcrPull
 * AcrPush
 * Azure Kubernetes Service Contributor Role

+The roles can have either scope of your subscription or the specific resource group you are planning to use.
+A scope of the resource group will restrict the permissions of the roles to the chosen resource group.

 !!! warning
 You will also need to attach the Storage Blob Data Owner role to the managed identity, see [Creating and configuring a storage](getting_started.md#step-2-creating-and-configuring-a-storage)